Saskatoon City (provincial electoral district)

 From 1921 to 1967 Saskatoon City was one of three districts in the province that elected more than one representative to the Legislature.
+(The others were Regina and Moose Jaw.)
+Unlike its neighbours, Alberta and Manitoba, Saskatchewan elected members in multi-seat districts using plurality block voting.
+In almost all cases, a single party took all the seats in a district.
 Thus, multiple MLAs elected from this constituency will be noted in bold type.